simfarm/lord-of-the-rings/README.md

 =======

 Game is fully functioning but suffers from poor UI.
 I consider the following as next steps:
 * Create a robust parser that is used to solicit user response throughout the game.
-The current game's parsers are non-uniform  and require an exact match (for instance: "Attack" does nothing but "attack works).
-Parsers are distributed across the game code.
+The current game's parsers are non-uniform  and require an exact match (for instance: "Attack" does nothing but "attack" works).
+Parsers are distributed across game code.
+* Make the robust parser accessible when player is in cities.
+Right now, you have to leave the city before you can access game commands.
 * Create some sort of "Emperor's Aura" ability which autodefeats remaining enemies whose attack is less than player defense given that monsters that don't fit into this category have already been defeated.

 Installation